relativitydev/relativity-trace-documentation/docs/user_documentation.md

 -   **Reporting**: Responsible for reporting on the state of the system via email

-- **Data Enrichment:** Responsible for extracting nested files (attachments, contents of zip files), generating extracted text and preparing the load file that is ready for import process
+- **Data Enrichment:** Responsible for extracting and enriching nested files (attachments, contents of zip files), generating extracted text, metadata and preparing the load file that is ready for import process.
+For security reasons, embedded content that refers to external URL links do not get extracted.
   > **NOTE:** The Data Enrichment task queues up work via the Service Bus framework.
 Trace supports any queueing framework supported by Relativity.
 Enrichment tasks are performed by the `Trace Worker Agent`.
 Additional Trace Worker Agents can be added to increase capacity.
 For more information, contact support@relativity.com.
-  > **NOTE:** Embedded content that refers to external URL links do not get extracted

 Alerts and Notifications
 ------------------------